muratk3n/thirdwave/en/tweets/2019/week50.md

 ---

-It doesnt make sense for Saudis to trigger sleeper in US when the US partnership is tight.
-It makes sense for "the other side" to somehow get that guy do that bcz they r in trouble.
-The refinery attack was the same way.
-Iran is in chaos.

-*2019-12-8 21:1:17*

----

 "Today, Google has eight products with more than a billion users apiece.
 It knows what you think through its much larger “database of intentions.'
 It knows where you go in the physical world through its